| Title: | MALDI Mass Spectrometry Data Robust Pre-Processing and Analysis |

 Other arguments. |

-An object of class scSpectra
+An object of class scSpectra with elements:

 fspectra |